sklykov/zernpy/README.md

 3) Calculation of Zernike polynomials sum: ***ZernPol.sum_zernikes(coefficients, polynomials, r, theta, get_surface)***
 It calculates the sum of initialized Zernike polynomials (*ZernPol*) using coefficients and (r, theta) polar coordinates.
 The variable *get_surface* allows returning for vector polar coordinates with different shapes the values as for mesh of these coordinates.
-The details of acceptable values - see the docstring of this method.
+The details of acceptable values - see the docstring of this method or the API Dictionary.
 4) Plotting the initialized Zernike polynomial (ZernPol): ***ZernPol.plot_zernike_polynomial(polynomial)***
 It plots the Zernike polynomial on unit circle polar coordinates (blocked non-interactive call of *matplotlib.pyplot.show()*)
 5) Plotting Zernike polynomials sum:  ***ZernPol.plot_sum_zernikes_on_fig(...)*** - check the list of parameters in the docstring.